Mishywayu/The-Odin-project/Project Library/explanation.md

 At the end of each loop iteration, the counter variable i is incremented by 1 (i.e., i++).
 That is, the counter variable was set to [0], index 0, so with i++ it will move to index [1].

+# Displaying the library on the web using cards